cosmosgame/save-the-world/content/articles/index.md

     - Stop the self hate storms
     - mirror work
   - Hakomi Principles (for healing)
     - Hakomi intro
-    - Love
-      - should be included
-      - preparation for Truth
     - Non violence
       - different schools of personal growth; "pop-it"
+      - preparation for Truth
     - Truth
-      - Coyote
+      - Get curious
-      - Accountability
+      - Accountability is for later
-        - Victim stories
     - Mindfulness
+      - basic hygiene
     - Mind/Body
-    - Organicity
-    - Unity
-    - Change
-      - Accept that change is possible
-      - Accept that change is inevitable
-      - Creativity
-    - Body
-  - Body
       - It all starts in the body
       - Every emotion has a place in the body
         - the body keeps the score
       - Every organism is striving towards healing.
 Always.
         - organicity
       - Diet
       - Exercise
       - Healing our sexuality
         - HAI
+    - Organicity
+    - Unity
       - Nature
         - We are zoo animals
         - The book "Wild"
+    - Change
+      - Accept that change is possible
+      - Accept that change is inevitable
+      - Creativity
+    - Body

   - Treatments that I personally know work
     - Backpacking
       - Wild (?)
-    - Thread story (about support for a junior high student)
     - Mdma
     - HAI
   - Stopping the cycle